 Want to set up a firm in Australia?
 We can assist you in starting a business or in buying a shelf company in Australia with a full package of necessary documents, legal advice and follow-up support.
 Incorporation of a firm in Australia includes provision of a registered office (for at least 1 year in any of our service plans), an apostilled set of constitutional documents, secretarial services and assistance with compliance fee and pre-approval for opening an account in an australian banks.
-The total price of company formation in Austriala includes all necessary fees and charges for the first year of operation, as well as full one-year nominee service (package Optimum).
+The total price of an offshore company formation in Austriala includes all necessary fees and charges for the first year of operation, as well as full one-year nominee service (package Optimum).

 Australia's legal system has been influenced by English law.
 As in England the main legal sources in Australia are legislative acts and common law formulated in court decisions.